Last updated on October 10th, 2019

 Molitors Haunted Acres, Sauk Rapids MN

-This is one the scariest places in central MN and with good reason.
-Haunted Hayrides, Zombie Shoots and Five different haunted scenes, who could ask for more!
+This is one of the scariest places in central MN and with good reasonis Molitors Hautned Acres.
+Haunted Hayrides, Zombie Shoots, and Five different haunted scenes, who could ask for more!
 Molitors Haunted Acres have been scaring for the last 20 years.

 3571 5th Ave NE, Sauk Rapids, MN